Stephen Wright (Australian rules footballer)

-Stephen Wright (born 6 March 1961) is a former Australian rules footballer who played for the Sydney Swans in the Victorian/Australian Football League.
+Stephen "Stevie" Wright (born 6 March 1961) is a former Australian rules footballer who played for the Sydney Swans in the Victorian/Australian Football League.

 Wright won Sydney's best and fairest award in 1985 and 1990.

 In 1996 and 1997, Wright was coach of Central District, in the South Australian National Football League.

 He coached the Highett Football Club in 2007 and 2008 in the Southern Football League.
 In 2010, he became the Southern Football League senior interleague coach.

 He has coached Murrumbeena in the Southern Football Netball League since 2014.

 He is the brother of Michael Wright.